ParthJedi/microfrontend/README.md

 # microfrontend

-A basic movie booking application demostrating micro-frontend architecture principles using module federation as well as other webpack plugins & loaders to optimize the 5 applications loaded together.
+A basic movie booking application demostrating micro-frontend architecture principles using module federation as well as other webpack plugins & loaders to optimize the 5 applications loaded together and state management using RXJS.